Spin non-Collinear Real-Time Time-Dependent Density-Functional Theory and Implementation in the Modern GPU-Accelerated INQ code: Theoretical Background

-The \ac{KS} eigenstates, $\psi_{i\alpha}^{\rm KS}({\bf r})$, are then also eigenstates of $\matr{\sigma}_z$, and are labeled according to the band index {\rm i} and the spin index $\alpha=0,1$.
-The generalization of Eq.~(\ref{Eq:HSDFT}) to spin non-collinear cases requires the spin quantization axis not to be fixed along the z axis and to be free to rotate.
+The \ac{KS} eigenstates, \(\psi_{i\alpha}^\text{KS}({\bf r})\), are then also eigenstates of \(\matr{\sigma}_z\), and are labeled according to the index \(i\) and the spin index \(\alpha = 0,1\).
+The generalization of Eq.~(\ref{eq:HSDFT}) to spin non-collinear cases requires the spin quantization axis not to be fixed along the z axis and to be free to rotate.
 In such a case, the spin density becomes a vector field

-Where the \ac{KS} wave function is represented by a two-dimensional spinorial field.
-The spinor wave function is not an eigenstate of the $\sigma_{\rm z}$ Pauli matrix.
-This means that the spinor is not fully polarized, contrary to the eigenstates of ordinary spin \ac{DFT} that are polarized either up or down ($0$, $1$).
+where the \ac{KS} wave function is represented by a two-dimensional spinorial field.
+The spinor wave function is not an eigenstate of the \(\matr{\sigma}_\text{z}\) Pauli matrix.
+This means that the spinor is not polarized along the z-axis, contrary to the eigenstates of ordinary collinear spin \ac{DFT} that are polarized either up or down (\(0\), \(1\)).
 The spinor state can be in a superposition of up and down spin states.

 The spin non-collinear Hamiltonian can then be written as

 where